debraysimon/thingpark-global-sim/docs/device-manager-user-guide/use-interface.md

 The example below shows you how to open the AS routing profiles panel.
 It lists the existing AS routing profiles, if any.

+&nbsp;

 1. In the navigation panel, click **AS routing profiles** to open the AS routing profiles panel.

 ![](_images/opening-a-panel-and-checking.png)

-    -\> The AS routing profiles frame lists the AS routing profiles that are available in your subscriber account.
+    -\&gt; The AS routing profiles frame lists the AS routing profiles that are available in your subscriber account.

 2. If you neither have **Edit** nor